 - Use a variety of computer-aided design software programs as would be required of a technical designer at a minimal skill level. - Access and use technical, human, and information resources accurately to complete projects and tasks. - Use computer technology to exchange information and develop technical drawings. - Use a systematic, problem solving approach for project development that begins with planning and concludes with an Internet or a hard copy product. - 5.
-Behave responsibly in the completion of projects and/or tasks, and in interaction with others in the classroom. - 6.
-Use related interactive GIS computer software technology to meet project and task requirements where technical drawings are part of a GIS database. - 7.
-Communicate orally, graphically and in writing using technical and non-technical language in ways that maximize understanding for the receiver of the product.
+Behave responsibly in the completion of projects and/or tasks, and in interaction with others in the classroom. - Use related interactive GIS computer software technology to meet project and task requirements where technical drawings are part of a GIS database. - Communicate orally, graphically and in writing using technical and non-technical language in ways that maximize understanding for the receiver of the product.

+Required Courses Crea lits

-Choose one of the following three courses:
+f the following three courses:

 BSTEC 124 MS Excel Specialist 4

+BSTEC 154 Access for Professionals 4

-CIS 150 Survey of Computing 4
+CIS 150 Survey of Computing 4 4

-CIS Access for Professionals 4 4

 ENGL& 101 English Composition I 5

-OLRM 225 Human Relations in Organizations 5
+OLRM 225 5

 TEC-D 107 Technical Drawing 4

 TEC-D Descriptive Geometry 4

-TEC-D Residential Architectural Drawing 4
+TEC-D 127 4

-TEC-D 130 Construction Materials and Methods 3
+TEC-D 130

 TEC-D 175 Introduction to Solid Edge 4

-TEC-D Computer-Aided Design I 4
+TEC-D 200 Computer-Aided Design I 4

 TEC-D 217 Computer-Aided Design II 4

-Choose one of the following two courses:
+f the following two courses:

-TEC-D 116 Computational Techniques/Technicians 4
+Computational Techniques/Technicians

 MATH& 141 Precalculus I: Algebra 5 4-5

-Total Cre edits Required 45- 46
+Total Credits Required 4 45 -46